maxmunzel/dpll/README.md

 ## Performance

-As this is just intended for me to get warm with haskell, there are currently no real optimizations in place so problems with over 100-200 clauses may take some of time.
+As this is just intended for me to get warm with haskell so there are currently no real optimizations in place.
+Therefor problems with over 100-200 clauses may take some of time.
 If you need a high performance solution for big problems, consider `z3` or `miniSAT`.
 For small-ish problems, it performs fine though.